alphasusu/alphasusu/README.md

    4. bundle exec rake db:setup
    5. git submodule init
    6. git submodule update
-   7. bundle exec rake import:course_reps
+   7. bundle exec rake import:all
-   8. bundle exec rake import:events
-   9. bundle exec rake import:blog_posts
-   10 bundle exec rails s
+   8. bundle exec rails s

 These steps have been tested multiple times on OS X and Linux but are untested on Windows.
 Reports of success or failure on any platform are